SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 Cleaning Performance

-While the Suri toothbrush is undoubtedly powerful, delivering effective cleaning performance.
-It falls slightly short of the fresh sensation that my Philips Sonicare brush provides.
+While the Suri toothbrush is powerful enough to deliver effective cleaning.
+It falls short of the fresh sensation that my Philips Sonicare brush or Laifen Wave provide.
+The sonic motor of the Suri only reaches 33,000 vibrations, compared to 62,000 and 66,000 for the Sonicare and Laifen.

-This difference could be due to the specific brushing technology (The Suri is slightly less powerful than my Philips Sonicare) or bristle design.
-However, it's important to note that the Suri brush still offers a satisfactory cleaning experience and is suitable for daily use if you use it properly.
+However, it's important to note that the Suri brush still offers a satisfactory cleaning experience and is suitable for daily use when used properly.

-There is no clinical evidence that the Suri toothbrush will keep your teeth any healthier compared to other electric brushes, but SURI has carried out some tests to show that it provides more plaque removal compared to manual brushes.
+There is no clinical evidence that the Suri toothbrush will keep your teeth any more or less healthy than other electric brushes, but SURI has conducted tests showing that it removes more plaque than manual brushes.

-Plenty of studies show that electric toothbrushes are better than manual toothbrushes in general.
+Plenty of studies show that electric toothbrushes are generally better than manual toothbrushes.

 Key Features